barnascript/ML_Logistic_Regression/README.md

-# Project 23 / 60 --- Building a Logistic Regression Model from Scratch
+# Project 23 / 60 --- Built a Logistic Regression Model from Scratch

 ## Business Objective